SDPepe/AppArt/summaries/sprint11.md

 # Summary of week 11

 ## Quentin
+This week I worked on the UI with Antoine.
+We implemented a great looking UI with cards and a spinner widget to allow the user to select which type of place is located near the address of the ad he's looking for.
+I had to create various components to make it work but this was not an easy week as I had a lot of job to do and the tests are not finished.

 ## Carlo (scrum master)
 This week I mainly worked on creating a mock environment to test the StepCounterActivity.
 I encoutered various difficulties doing this: first I implemented a mock SensorManager and mock Sensor class to simulate the STEP_DETECTOR and STEP_COUNTER sensor.
 Because of an issue with mockito simulating hardware sensor classes other approaches had to be considered.
 In the end I implemented the testing by passing a parameter which informs the StepCounterActivity to mock the **onSensorChanged(...)** function.
 Furthermore I fixed a bug in the activity which was caused by the use of static fields and had do modify the UI in order to match the new behaviour.